AVIATION

 A Bit of Good News for Boeing: The venerable McDonnell Douglas F-15 Eagle entered service in the Air Force in 1972.
 A lot has happened since then; the plane is still in some use by the USAF, but most of its 100+ aerial victories (against zero losses) has been by the Israeli Air Force.
 By 2010, however, its production line at Boeing (who had acquired MD) was about to shut down.
 Then Saudi Arabia ordered 85 F-15s with upgraded electronics.
 Soon thereafter, Qatar ordered 48 Eagles with upgrades.
 The USAF returned to Boeing for an Eagle version that had modern onboard electronic warfare system.
 Production still lagged somewhat in spite of those sale, until Israel came back for an order of 25 advanced F-151A version last week, which will keep the assembly lines at Boeing humming until 2035 at least.
 For more on this story, see: https://aviationweek.com/defense/aircraft-propulsion/israeli-order-confirms-f-15-production-through-mid-2030s.

-SpaceX Complains About Environmental Regulations: SpaceX has launched a public-relations campaign aimed at the FAA, which has not yet issued a license to fly for the fifth Starship-Super Heavy Integrated Flight Test.
-The FAA cites concerns over the Starship’s launch pad flame director, which is cooled by a considerable volume of water into the marshy area nearby without adequate environmental safeguards and potential damage to marine life from the SSH hot fire ring.
+SpaceX Complains About Environmental Regulations: SpaceX has launched a public-relations campaign aimed at the FAA, which delayed a license to fly for the fifth Starship-Super Heavy Integrated Flight Test.
+The FAA cited concerns over the Starship’s launch pad flame director, which is cooled by a considerable volume of water into the marshy area nearby without adequate environmental safeguards and potential damage to marine life from the SSH hot fire ring.
 SpaceX’s announcement cited their engineering prowess in developing SSH, but did not address the environmental concerns.
 For more on this issue, see: https://aviationweek.com/space/commercial-space/spacex-rebukes-faa-environmental-review-ahead-next-starship-flight.

 SUSTAINABLE AVIATION FUEL (SAF) NEWS